Looking for Creative Soap Making Ideas?

 #9 Candelua Flowers: color + decoration + scent

 Have you seen these in person or held them in your hand?
 Dried calendula flowers are big compared to most dried herbs.
 And the color doesn’t fade in soap, like other herbs.
-P.S.
-If I’m not using herbs from my garden, I buy certified organic from Pronounce Skincare.
+If you’re not using herbs from your garden, check out these gorgeous calendula flowers and petals ready for soap making!

 #10 Cocoa Powder: color

-Rich in antioxidants called flavanols, cocoa powder is a multipurpose natural soap making ingredient.
+Rich in antioxidants called flavanols, cocoa powder or cacao powder is a multipurpose natural soap making ingredient.
 How?
-Flavonols are a powerful antioxidant that
+Flavonols are a powerful antioxidant that fights free radicals, making skin youthful for longer!
+How’s that for multipurpose?

 #11 Rose Petals: scent + decoration

 Rose is well known to soothe, soften, brighten, and tighten the skin.
-Rose petals are a beautiful natural soap making ingredient.
+Rose petals and rose buds are beautiful natural soap making ingredients.
 And the scent is powerful!
 Don’t miss these 10 ways to harness the power of rose in skincare recipes.

 #12 Activated Charcoal: detox + color